archy-co/arch_dotfiles/README.md

 * Fix problem with libicu dependencies
-* Fix problems and configure mpd audio player and ncmpcpp or whatever is required to play music and make it visible in polybar
+* Fix problems and configure mpd audio player and ncmpcpp or whatever is required to show currently playing music

 * Startup some programs in i3 config when system is booting
-* Mount partition I forgon on installation (curently missing 150G))))
 * Rewrite toggle-layout script in some normal language or completely as a bash script
 * Polybar: one more section with network status, language and cpu usage (maybe before or after workspaces bar)
 * Polybar: make apppearence of battery module more distinguishable when it is charging (now it looks quite similar to when it is not charging)